circularr/autofun/README.md

 ---

-> No idea if it works, no idea if data is right, but fun!
+> No idea if it works, no idea if data is right, but fun